MarcoHassan/AWS-server-/README.md

 In order to avoid of the misuse of tweets information, Twitter will require people willing to extract their tweets data through their APIs to do that through the use of ```API keys```.
 This will allow Twitter to keep track of a sepecific user queries and to get back to the user in case of misconduct.

-In order to obtain such pair of keys it will be necessary to register on [Twitter Apps](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps)
+In order to obtain such pair of keys it will be necessary to register on [Twitter Apps](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps) and generate a new couple of keys.

+With such set of unique API keys it will be possible to leverage on the Twitter API.
+For portability we decided in our programs to save the API keys in a  ```json``` file and to import the keys in our python script by reading such file.
+This is the common used practice in order to deal with sensible information and to mask such private information when operating in shared projects.

 #### Libraries